anantjain-xyz/anantjain.dev/_posts/books-read-and-listened-to-in-2024/index.md

 ---
-title: "Books read and listened to in 2024 (so far)"
+title: "Books read and listened to in 2024"
-description: "2 books and 12 audiobooks"
+description: "2 books and 19 audiobooks"
-date: "2024-09-21"
+date: "2024-12-27"
 categories: ["Book List"]
 published: true
 ---